 - Great cat for first owners

 - Affectionate toward its owners

-- Bombay cats need high-quality cat food to maintain their healthy weight.
+- Bengals need high-quality cat food to maintain their healthy weight.

-- Dry food reduces tartar on teeth, and wet food encourages water intake.
+- Most Bengal cat owners feed their cats with both dry and wet food.
+Dry food reduces tartar on teeth, and wet food encourages water intake.

 - Bombay is the name of black cats.